Diameter of General Kn\"odel Graphs: Distances in

-Hence, for each $i$ we have $d(u_0,u_i) \le d(u_0,u_{\lfloor\frac{n}{4}\rfloor})=2\lceil \frac{1}{s}\lfloor\frac{n}{4}\rfloor\rceil$ which implies that $\underset{i}{\max}\, d(u_0,u_i)= d(u_0,u_{\lfloor\frac{n}{4}\rfloor})=2\lceil \frac{1}{s}\lfloor\frac{n}{4}\rfloor\rceil$. \end{proof}
+Hence, for each $i$ we have $d(u_0,u_i) \leqslant d(u_0,u_{\lfloor\frac{n}{4}\rfloor})=2\lceil \frac{1}{s}\lfloor\frac{n}{4}\rfloor\rceil$ which implies that:\\ $\underset{i}{\max}\, d(u_0,u_i)= d(u_0,u_{\lfloor\frac{n}{4}\rfloor})=2\lceil \dfrac{1}{s}\lfloor\dfrac{n}{4}\rfloor\rceil$ \end{proof}

 We got some useful results on distances between the vertices in part $U$.
 Let's move on to the part $V$.
 First, we note that by transitivity of Kn\"odel graphs, we have $d(u_i,u_j)=d(v_i,v_j)$ for all $i$ and $j$.
-Then, we take advantage of the fact that the distance of $u_0$ and a vertex $v_j\in V$ is related to the distances of $u_0$ and the neighbours of $v_j$ in part $U$.
-After proving the following observation, we have the second and last candidate for the diameter of $W_{\Delta,n}$.
+Then, we take advantage of the fact that the distance of $u_0$ and a vertex $v_j\in V$ is related to the distances of $u_0$ and the neighbors of $v_j$ in part $U$.
+After proving the following proposition, we will have the second and last candidate for the diameter of $W_{\Delta,n}$.